 Facilities and computing

-All Ph.D. students are provided with a new laptop computer and office space in the Public Health building at 121 South Main St. Masters students have access to shared office space.
-All students have access to the computing infrastructure at the Center for Statistical Sciences, a high-end, continuously updated computing environment featuring both Unix and PC networks, with access to all major software for data analysis and numerical computing.
+All PhD graduate students are provided with a new laptop computer and office space in the School of Public Health building at 121 South Main St. Master's students have access to shared office space.
+All students have access to the computing infrastructure at the Center for Statistical Sciences, a high-end, continuously updated computing environment featuring both Unix and PC/MAC networks, with access to all major software for data analysis and numerical computing.
 CSS also maintains a considerable collection of statistics texts and journals in the Walter Freiberger Biostatistics Library.